hlpires/CsgoNews/README.md

 ## Project Notes
 A website who the user will be able to:

-- Ranking of the tournament
+- Ranking of the tournament (devoloping⚠)
 - See the history of clashes between teams over all
 - See the history of clashes between teams in on a specific map
 - Day of the matches